Aircloak/TrainingMaterial/slides-server/content/analyst.md

 ## Low count filtering

-If some information is shared by enough (~5) users then it is generally:
+If some descriptors are common to multiple users (~5) then it is generally:
-- safe
 - not identifying
+- safe to share

 --